 Accidents and Tickets

 - In case of an accident, the first step is to make sure everyone is okay.
 It is best if the vehicle can be moved off or to the side of the road.
 If not, the drivers and passengers need to get out of the car and as far off the road as possible to prevent any injury from secondary accidents.
 If someone is injured, they shouldn’t be moved until first responders arrive unless leaving them in the vehicle would endanger their lives (i.e. a fire develops).
-If the vehicle needs to be towed, the police will usually make the necessary arrangements.
+If the vehicle needs to be towed, the police will usually help make the necessary arrangements.
 If the car can still be driven, please return it to Lot80T once the police allow it.

 - Any accidents must be reported to the Dwight Hall main office as soon as possible.
-If no one answers the telephone at Dwight Hall, you must leave a voicemail message with as much information as possible.
+If no one answers the telephone, you must leave a voicemail message with as much information as possible.

 - Drivers are responsible for lost vehicles key(s).

-- Yale student volunteers assume personal liability if they drive their own cars
+- Yale student volunteers assume personal liability if they drive their own cars.

 Breakdowns and Maintenance Issues